-Vhat's "the objective" of routing security? ☐Protect the routing system from all forms of operator mishaps? ☐Protect the routing system from some forms of operator mishaps? ☐Protect the routing system from all hostile attacks? ☐Protect the routing system from some hostile attacks? ☐Prevent the routing of bogus address prefixes? ☐Prevent the use of bogus AS's in the routing system? ☐Prevent all forms of synthetic routes from being injected into the routing system? ☐Prevent unauthorised route withdrawal? ☐Protect users from being directed along bogus routing paths?
+What's "the objective" of routing security? ☐Protect the routing system from all/some forms of operator mishaps? ☐Protect the routing system from all/some hostile attacks? ☐Prevent the routing of bogus address prefixes? ☐Prevent the use of bogus AS's in the routing system? ☐Prevent all forms of synthetic routes from being injected into the routing system? ☐Prevent unauthorised route withdrawal? ☐Protect users from being directed to bogus destinations?